Howard Jones (British musician): 1980s

 Jones appeared as a solo artist in local venues in High Wycombe before inviting mime artist Jed Hoile to perform improvised choreography as Jones played behind him.
 In 1983, he hired the Marquee Club in London and invited record labels to come and see him perform.
-After a BBC Radio 1 session, Jones obtained support slots with China Crisis and Orchestral Manoeuvres in the Dark (OMD) before signing to Warner Music Group (WMG) in mid-1983.
+After a BBC Radio 1 session, Jones obtained opening act slots with China Crisis and Orchestral Manoeuvres in the Dark (OMD) before signing a recording contract with Warner Music Group, then called WEA, in mid-1983.
 He has cited influences such as OMD (whose song "Enola Gay" was covered by Jones in early live sets), Keith Emerson and Stevie Wonder.

-His first single, "New Song", was released in September 1983.
+Jones' first single, "New Song", was released in September 1983.
 It reached the top 30 in the US and the top 5 in the UK.
-He made his debut performance on BBC Television's Top of the Pops on 22 September 1983, and he watched his tape-delayed performance on a borrowed television resting on an ironing board before a concert at the University of Kent.
-He had four more hits over the next twelve months and a UK number one album, Human's Lib, which eventually went double platinum.
+He made his debut performance on BBC Television's Top of the Pops (TOTP) on 22 September 1983.
+He had four more hit songs over the next twelve months and a UK number one album, Human's Lib (1984), which eventually went double platinum.
 Bill Bryant was credited with jointly writing the lyrics for six songs on the album.
 "New Song", "What Is Love?", and "Pearl in the Shell" all did well during 1983 and 1984.
 Human's Lib was certified gold and platinum in several countries.
 Jones had developed a loyal teen following.
 His parents ran his fan club.

-In the summer of 1984, he released "Like to Get to Know You Well", which he said was 'dedicated to the original spirit of the Olympic Games.'
+In the summer of 1984, Jones released "Like to Get to Know You Well", which he said was 'dedicated to the original spirit of the Olympic Games.'
 Although it was not an official Olympic anthem for the Games in Los Angeles that summer, it was a worldwide hit.
-It reached No. 4 on the UK Singles Chart.
-The sleeve featured the song title in ten different languages while Jones sang the title line in French and German on the extended 12" version.
-The song also appeared in the film Better Off Dead (1985) and the video game Grand Theft Auto: Vice City Stories (2006).
+It reached No. 4 on the UK singles chart.
+The sleeve featured the song title in ten different languages while Jones sang the title line in French and German on the extended 12″ version.
+The song also appeared in the American teen black comedy film Better Off Dead (1985) and the action-adventure game Grand Theft Auto: Vice City Stories (2006).

-In February 1985, Jones appeared with Stevie Wonder, Herbie Hancock, and Thomas Dolby at the 27th Grammy Awards ceremony; the group performed a medley of material from all four artists.
+In February 1985, Jones appeared with Stevie Wonder, Herbie Hancock and Thomas Dolby at the 27th Grammy Awards ceremony; the group performed a medley of material from all four artists.

-Jones' second LP was a remix album.
+Jones' second LP, The 12″ Album was a remix album.
 It contained six songs, all but one of which had been previously released, but which appeared in elongated formats, including the multilingual version of "Like to Get to Know You Well".
 The album was certified gold in the UK.